vasquini/EDLB-micropipe/README.md

 }
 ```
 * Nf-test
 For unit module testing, nf-test needs to be installed.
-Instructions to install nf-test are located here: https://code.askimed.com/nf-test/getting-started/
+Instructions to install nf-test are located [here](https://code.askimed.com/nf-test/getting-started/)

+* Nf-test requirements to run properly
+  * Make sure you have loaded the latest version of java:
+   `ml java/latest`
+  * Load nextflow:
+    `ml nextflow`
+  * Test the installation:
+    'nf-test version`

+**If there is a java error contact scicomp.**

 It's recommended that nf-test be installed on a folder called ~/bin.
 Create that folder if non-existent.
 ```
 mkdir ~/bin